 Multisig Locking Mechanics

-One of Bitcoinβs most powerful built-in security features is the ability to require multiple keys to authorize a spend.
+One of Bitcoin’s most powerful built-in security features is the ability to require multiple keys to authorize a spend.
 This is known as Multi-Signature (Multisig).

-Multisig contracts are expressed as $M$-of-$N$ locks: * $N$ represents the total number of authorized public keys. * $M$ represents the minimum number of signatures required to spend the coins. * Common configurations include 2-of-3 (ideal for escrows and secure storage) and 3-of-5 (ideal for enterprise custody).
+Common configurations include 2-of-3 (ideal for escrows and secure storage) and 3-of-5 (ideal for enterprise custody).

-π Native Multisig via OP_CHECKMULTISIG
+Native Multisig via OP_CHECKMULTISIG

 At the protocol level, Bitcoin supports multisig natively using the opcode OP_CHECKMULTISIG.